jasleenjerusha/subtract/README.md

-# subtract
+## Subtract
-subtracting numbers
+#Subtracting Numbers
-this is to subtract two integers.
+This is to subtract two integers.